Text Link

 14. Avoid self-criticism and diet talk

 Along the same lines of avoiding body talk, you’ll also want to avoid talking about yourself in a negative manner.
 Criticizing your weight, size, shape, or eating behaviors can trigger your loved one to return to disordered eating behaviors.
-You may also find that when you cut out this harmful self-talk, you’ll feel better about yourself.
+You may also find that you'll feel better about yourself when you cut out this harmful self-talk.

 For many of us, even if we don’t have an eating disorder, our relationship with food has been negatively impacted by diet culture messaging encouraging restriction and glorifying the thin ideal.
-We may unconsciously feel we should be striving to eat less of certain foods or verbally justify our decision to eat a larger portion or a food that has been labeled “unhealthy.”
-Challenging these thoughts and behaviors can help improve our own relationships with food and help us to create a safer and more supportive environment for those in our lives struggling with eating disorders.
+We may unconsciously feel we should be striving to eat less of certain foods or verbally justify our decision to eat a larger portion or food labeled “unhealthy.”
+Challenging these thoughts and behaviors can help improve our own relationships with food and allow us to create a safer and more supportive environment for those in our lives struggling with eating disorders.

 16. Familiarize yourself with HAES

-HAES, which stands for Health at Every Size, is a public health approach that challenges weight-related assumptions, celebrates body diversity, and approaches health care without pathologizing weight or making assumptions about the relationship between weight and health.
-(1) This approach can help you change how you speak about yourself and those around you as well as combat weight stigma and discrimination.
+HAES, which stands for Health at Every Size, is a public health approach that challenges weight-related assumptions, celebrates body diversity, and approaches health care without pathologizing weight or making assumptions about the relationship between weight and health.6 This approach can help you change how you speak about yourself and those around you and combat weight stigma and discrimination.

 17. Don’t out them without their permission